-The film, which was streaming on the company’s HBO Max service, is no longer available to users, but the company said it would return “with a discussion of its historical context.”
+The film, which had been streaming on the HBO Max service, is no longer available to users, but the company said it would return “with a discussion of its historical context.”

 The 1939 film, which won eight Academy Awards, tells the love story of Scarlett O'Hara and Rhett Butler during the American Civil War.
 It is considered by many to be a triumph of American cinema and remains one of the most popular films ever made.